haskell/containers/containers/docs/sequence.rst

     > 3

-    -- Lookup an element at a certain index (since version 0.4.8).
+    -- Look up an element at a certain index (since version 0.4.8).
     Seq.lookup 2 nums
     > Just 3